cert-manager/website/content/en/docs/concepts/webhook.md

   example to set default values.
 - [`CustomResourceConversionWebhook`](https://kubernetes.io/docs/tasks/access-kubernetes-api/custom-resources/custom-resource-definition-versioning/#webhook-conversion):
-  The webhook will also be responsible for implementing a conversion over versions in the cert-manager custom resources.
+  The webhook will also be responsible for implementing a conversion over versions in the cert-manager `CustomResources` (`cert-manager.io`).
 Although none are currently implemented, the webhook will convert versions from `v1alpha2` to newer versions as they are released.

-The webhook component is deployed as another pod that runs along side the main cert-manager controller and CA injector components.
+The webhook component is deployed as another pod that runs alongside the main cert-manager controller and CA injector components.

 In order for the API server to communicate with the webhook component, the